1. Homepage

 (source: Bloomberg)

 Inflation combined with the unrest in Ukraine and Russia's actions mean that risky assets have had a hard time for some time.
 You can see this in the VIX index, which is a measure of the volatility of US stock markets.
 It will continue until there is a clearer picture of what the central banks intend to do in the future and a solution in Ukraine has been reached.
-When the wind is stingy, there is, among other things, an alternative in SCF I or the Nordic Factoring fund to have at the bottom of the portfolio, they act as shock absorbers when equity investments move sharply up and down.
+When the wind is stingy, there is, among other things, an alternative in the SCF I or Nordic Factoring fund to have at the bottom of the portfolio, they act as shock absorbers when equity investments move sharply up and down.

 You give up some liquidity and in return you get stability.